alexoconner/react-slide-me/README.md

 ## Installation
 * clone repository
 * `npm install`
-* `npm run build` then open the ./lib directory in your browswer or run `npm start` to start live-server.
+* `npm run build` then open the ./lib directory in your browser or run `npm start` to start live-server.

 ## Usage
 See comments below: